Last Updated on June 12, 2021 by Julia Wilson

 Cats have a shorter gastrointestinal tract; this means meat passes through the cat faster.
 Also, cats secrete high levels of stomach acid in their stomach which breaks down the protein and kills bacteria.
 However, there will always be risks of bacterial contamination in all types of food, including meat and fresh fruit and vegetables.
 Taking precautions, which are listed further down this article will help reduce the chances of your cat becoming sick from eating raw meat.

-Toxoplasmosis Gondii is an intracellular parasite which infects multiple warm-blooded mammals.
+Toxoplasmosis Gondii is an intracellular parasite that infects multiple warm-blooded mammals.
 Cats are the definitive host, meaning that the parasite can only reproduce in the cat.
-Cats become infected either by consuming prey or meat which contain the cysts of the parasite or by ingesting cysts which pass out of the cat via the feces.
+Cats become infected either by consuming prey or meat which contain the cysts of the parasite or by ingesting cysts that pass out of the cat via the feces.
 Infection in cats usually causes no symptoms at all; however, the concern with this particular parasite is the ability to cause congenital disabilities to unborn human babies if the mother becomes infected during pregnancy.

 Freezing at -12 for two days kills toxoplasmosis cysts.
-If you are planning to become pregnant or are pregnant, ask your doctor or obstetrician for a blood test to look for antibodies which indicate previous exposure to the parasite.
+If you are planning to become pregnant or are pregnant, ask your doctor or obstetrician for a blood test to look for antibodies that indicate previous exposure to the parasite.
 If you haven’t, then please take extra precautions when feeding your cat raw meat, which may include having somebody else prepare the food if possible.

-Trichinosis is a parasitic roundworm which infects cats when they eat meat infected with cysts containing the larvae of the parasite.
+Trichinosis is a parasitic roundworm that infects cats when they eat meat infected with cysts containing the larvae of the parasite.
 Most cases of infection occur from eating raw pork or hunting wild animals such as rodents.
 Modern farming practices have mostly eliminated this parasite from pork.